 Promisek at Three Rivers Farm, Bridgewater

-Promisek gardeners will be on hand to answer questions about the Beatrix Farrand-designed garden and the history of the land.
+Promisek gardeners will be on hand from noon to 4pm to answer questions about the Beatrix Farrand-designed garden and the history of the land.
 Musicians from the Hartt School of Music will play on the terrace, and fresh lemonade will be available to visitors.
-We encourage those who wish to sketch, draw or paint, please do!
-Admission is $5 per person.
+We encourage those who wish to sketch, draw or paint to bring their materials!